Celebrating 10 Years of NIPSCO'S Environmental Action Grant

 - Willow Slough Fish and Wildlife Area in Newton County

-- Blue Heron Ministries, Demonstration Beds at Gene Stratton-Porter State Historic Site, $1,125
+- Hammond Right-of-Ways in Lake County from Wolf Lake to Roxana Marsh - Blue Heron Ministries, Demonstration Beds at Gene Stratton-Porter State Historic Site, $1,125

 - Boy Scouts of America Anthony Wayne Area Council, Montessori Environmental Stewardship Curriculum in Pleasant Lake, $5,000